 Kelley graduated from Liberty HS in Brentwood, Calif., in 2000.
 While there, he was an all-conference selection at running back.

-Recruiting Area: All high schools and junior colleges in the Sacramento area.
+Recruiting Area: All high schools and junior colleges in the Inland Empire.